Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 8 Mei 2025 15.35.47 UTC
+- WIB: Kamis, 8 Mei 2025 16.29.23 UTC
-- WITA: Kamis, 8 Mei 2025 16.35.47 UTC
+- WITA: Kamis, 8 Mei 2025 17.29.23 UTC
-- WIT: Kamis, 8 Mei 2025 17.35.47 UTC
+- WIT: Kamis, 8 Mei 2025 18.29.23 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

 Kategori: success